You can train teams with internal and external courses by building, assigning, and tracking worker training and educational courses in Engage.

 A quiz step is where exams or quizzes with single-choice, multiple-choice, and true-/false-choices are created.
 Quizzes allow retakes.

-To create a quiz, check out our article on How To Create A Quiz For Employees Using Deel Learning
+To create a quiz, check out our article on How to Create A Quiz for Employees Using Deel Learning

 [DROPDOWN-OPTION] Survey